 After all, collaboration is a fundamental factor in growing your company’s feet off the ground.
 Warren Buffett once quoted, “I look for three qualities before hiring my employees: Intelligence, Energy, and Integrity.”

 Moreover, hiring the best employee and sliding them into attrition is something you have to avoid.
 Many research says there’s at least a 40% chance for your employees to change their jobs within a year.
 So you have to make the required adjustments to retain them.

 Here are a few more key areas that you need to focus on before launching your first startup:

-Product and Its Market: You need to execute proper market research to know your target market, recognize customer needs, and pinpoint level-headed competitors.
+You need to execute proper market research to know your target market, recognise customer needs, and pinpoint level-headed competitors.